adapter-hub/adapters/docs/extending.md

 # Extending the Library

 ## Integrating new Transformer models
 Currently, not all model types included in Hugging Face's `transformers` support adapters yet.
-However, it is possible to the existing adapter implementation to new models.
+However, it is possible to add the existing adapter implementation to new models.
-For a detailed guide, refer to [Adding Adapters to a Model](https://docs.adapterhub.ml/contributing/adding_adapters_to_a_model.html).
+For detailed instructions, see [Adding Adapters to a Model](https://docs.adapterhub.ml/contributing/adding_adapters_to_a_model.html).

 ## Loading custom module weights